KABAM-Robotics/rosrect-listener-agent/README.md

         $ rospack list | grep rosrect
         rosrect-listener-agent /home/swaroophs/catkin_ws/src/rosrect-listener-agent

+5. Additionally, follow the appropriate installation steps for installing the `ECS API Server` [here][8].

 That is it for the native installation!
 You can now jump to [Running tests](#running-tests) or [Syntax](#syntax).